k-romero/BlueJ.NaiveTicket/README.md

 maybe multiple int fields = Date Published | Volume possible boolean type = NY Times Best Sellers

+#Exercise 2.19
+name = petsName
+#Exercise 2.20
+wouldn't need to write `int` before price b/c it would have already been declared in the field.
+When creating the object in TicketMachine with a price set to 500, upon using getPrice() I'm thrown a `null`.
+I think the reason this happens is because we are overriding the the first field we declared?

 READ up-to and INCLUDING section 2.15 of this chapter.